joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/linked-lists/lesson-notes/README3.md

 There are certain under the hood mechanics that optimize a language to be Object Oriented.

 JavaScript is different.
-JavaScript is a functional programming language that can be object oriented.
+JavaScript is a both a functional programming language and object oriented.
 It uses prototypes and prototypal inheritance; which is unusual.

 There is often a debate of whether functional or object oriented programming is better.
 Both have pros, both have cons.
 Early in your programming journey it is best to be open minded and explore both.
 You may find one coming a little easier to you than the other.
 You may find that one style suits a project or portion of a project better than the other - or it may be all the same to you.
 Allow yourself the time to grow an informed opinion.

 The under the hood mechanics of prototypal inheritance are quite different from object oriented inheritance.
 These mechanics are both interesting and unnecessary to explore in this introduction.
-You can explore this topic on your own, but it goes quite deep, gets rather esoteric and while it will help you gain a better appreciation for JavaScript and other programming languages it will be of no immediate use in being able to solve problems on Codewars/Leetcode.
+You can explore this topic on your own, but it goes quite deep, gets rather esoteric and while it will help you gain a better appreciation for JavaScript and other programming languages, it will be of no immediate use in being able to solve problems on Codewars/Leetcode.

 ## Very Modern JavaScript: A Brief History